-• Russell TS and Riverdale TS (Part of Ottawa Center 115kV Area - Station Capacity) The loading on these stations will be kept within equipment limits through the construction of feeder ties by Hydro Ottawa to transfer excess loads to other area stations.
+The loading on these stations will be kept within equipment limits through the construction of feeder ties by Hydro Ottawa to transfer excess loads to other area stations.

-• Overbrook TS (Part of Ottawa Center 115kV Area - Station Capacity)
+Overbrook TS (Part of Ottawa Center 115kV Area - Station Capacity)

-To reinforce electricity supply to central Ottawa and address equipment EOL at Overbrook TS, transformers were replaced and reconfigured in 2018.
+To reinforce electricity supply to central Ottawa, Overbrook TS transformers were replaced and reconfigured in 2018.
 The station transformers have been replaced with standard sized units that resulted in an increase in the station capacity from 72MW to 130MW.

-Riverdale TS 13.8kV Switchgear Replacement
+• Riverdale TS 13.8kV Switchgear Replacement

 Riverdale TS is a 115/13.8kV station connected to 115kV circuits A3RM, A5RK, and A6R.
 Switchgears on Riverdale TS 13.8kV side have been identified approaching their end of service life.
-The Study Team recommended that Hydro Ottawa continue with the 13.8kV switchgear replacement plan.
-The work is expected to be completed between 2021 and 2023.
+The Technical Working Group recommended that Hydro Ottawa continue with the 13.8kV switchgear replacement plan.
+The station is expected to be in-service by 2024.